-Jaycee spent the past 18 years held captive in the backyard of a registered, violent sex offender, Phillip Garrido.
+Jaycee spent 18 years held captive in the backyard of a registered, violent sex offender, Phillip Garrido.
 Garrido fathered Jaycee’s two daughters, and has been charged with numerous criminal offenses.

 While most of the world was thrilled to see Garrido arrested and locked away into police custody, Jaycee and her girls had different emotional reactions.
 Initially, when questioned by the authorities, Jaycee was supportive of Garrido, she refused to admit her real identity, and when the facts weren’t adding up, she claimed to be hiding from a fictitious abusive husband that lived in another state.
 She had chances to tell about her perpetrator, but her first responses were to protect him.
 Her two daughters cried when they heard Garrido was arrested.